Member states of ALBA: History

 When it was launched, ALBA had two member states, Venezuela and Cuba.
 Subsequently, a number of other Latin American and Caribbean nations have entered into this Peoples' Trade Agreement (Spanish: Tratado de Comercio de los Pueblos, or TCP) which aims to implement the principles of ALBA.

 President Evo Morales, of poor but natural gas-rich Bolivia, joined the TCP on 29 April 2006, only days before he announced his intention to nationalize Bolivia's hydrocarbon assets.
 Bolivia is a member of both UNASUR and ALBA, thus its attitude is crucial to relations between the two, says Marion Hörmann, since Bolivia is traditionally seen as a mediator between the Andean countries and the rest of South America.

 Venezuela and Ecuador are also members of UNASUR.

-Newly elected President Daniel Ortega of Nicaragua signed the agreement in January 2007; Venezuela agreed to forgive Nicaragua's US$31 million debt as a result.
-On 23 February 2007, Ortega visited Caracas to solidify Nicaragua's participation in ALBA.
+Newly elected President Daniel Ortega of Nicaragua signed the agreement in January 2007.
 However, Nicaragua is also a member of the Central America Free Trade Agreement (CAFTA).

-Rafael Correa, the president of Ecuador, signed a joint agreement with Hugo Chávez, for Ecuador to become a member of ALBA once he became president.
 Ecuador officially joined in June 2009.

 In January 2008, the Caribbean island nation of Dominica joined ALBA.

 In April 2009, Saint Vincent and the Grenadines was accepted as the seventh member of ALBA, while Grenada stated publicly that it was not yet ready to join the bloc.